-Any softwood cladding and structural timber not in contact with the ground shall be treated to at least Hazard Level 3 (H3) as specified in TUMA.
-Any softwood or timber in contact with the ground shall be treated to Hazard Level 4 (H4) as specified in TUMA.
+Any softwood or hardwood structural timber not in contact with the ground shall be treated to at least Hazard Level 3 (H3) as specified in TUMA.
+Any softwood or hardwood structural timber in contact with the ground shall be treated to Hazard Level 4 (H4) as specified in TUMA.
 The treatment shall be a proprietary preservative approved under TUMA and a proprietary water repellent that penetrates the timber to the same degree as the preservative.